-We consider the decision problem faced by a researcher designing the survey for a randomized control trial (RCT).
-We assume that the goal of the researcher is to obtain precise estimates of the average treatment effect using the experimental data.
-Data collection is costly and the researcher is restricted by a budget, which limits how much data can be collected.
-We focus on optimally trading off the number of individuals included in the RCT and the choice of covariates elicited as part of the data collection process.
+We analyze the decision problem faced by a researcher designing the survey for a randomized control trial (RCT) in the presence of a budget constraint.
+We assume the researcher's goal is to obtain precise estimates of the average treatment effect and/or a powerful t-test of the hypothesis of no treatment effect, using the experimental data.
+Data collection is costly and the research budget limits how much data can be collected.
+We ask how the researcher optimally trades off the number of individuals included in the RCT against the choice of covariates included in the survey.